RTEMS/rtems-docs/user/start/prefixes.rst

 version avoids this.

 It is strongly recommended to run the RSB as a *normal user* and not with *root* privileges (also known as *super user* or *Administrator*).
+We do not support running RSB as *root* and it is known to not work for certain builds.
 You have to make sure that your normal user has sufficient privileges to create files and directories under the prefix.
 For example, you can create a directory :file:`/opt/rtems` and give it to a developer group with read, write, and execute permissions.
 Alternatively, you can choose a prefix in your home directory, e.g. :file:`$HOME/rtems/6` or with a project-specific component :file:`$HOME/project-x/rtems/6`.
 For more ideas, see the :ref:`project sandboxing <ProjectSandboxing>` section.
 In this quick start chapter, we will